Turkey Meatballs with Gravy

 Instructions

 - 1In a large mixing bowl, stir together the panko and milk.
-Let sit 5–10 minutes until softened.
+Let sit 5–10 minutes until the bread crumbs soften and absorb the liquid.

-- 2Add the ground turkey, garlic, eggs, Parmesan, onion, Worcestershire, thyme, rosemary, sage, salt and pepper.
-Mix gently by hand until just combined — don’t overmix.
+- 2Add the ground turkey, garlic, eggs, Parmesan, onion, Worcestershire sauce, thyme, rosemary, and sage to the bowl.
+Mix gently by hand until just combined—do not overmix or the meatballs will become dense.

-- 5Heat 2 tablespoons of oil in a large deep skillet or Dutch oven over medium heat.
-Working in batches, sear the meatballs for about 3–4 minutes per side, turning until golden all over.
-(They don’t need to be fully cooked yet.)
-Transfer to a plate while you make the gravy.
+- 4Heat 2 tablespoons of oil in a large deep skillet over medium-high heat.
+Working in batches to avoid crowding, sear the meatballs for 3–4 minutes per side, turning occasionally until golden brown on all surfaces.
+Transfer to a plate while you prepare the gravy.

-- 7Nestle the browned meatballs (and any juices) into the gravy in a single layer.
-Reduce heat to medium-low, cover, and simmer for 5-10 minutes, or until the meatballs are cooked through to 165°F inside and the gravy has thickened to your liking.
+- 6Nestle the browned meatballs and any accumulated juices into the gravy.
+Reduce heat to medium-low, cover, and simmer for 5–10 minutes until the meatballs reach an internal temperature of 165°F and the gravy reaches your desired thickness.
 Discard thyme sprigs.

 Nutrition — Per Serving